How To apply for an IPO?

 Opening a Demat and Trading Account

-With a Demat account, you can only buy shares.
-At the same time, you will need a trading account to sell shares.
-It is advisable to open a Demat and Trading account simultaneously for easy processing.
+A Demat account can only be used to purchase shares.
+To sell shares, you will also require a trading account.
+It is recommended that you open a Demat and Trading account simultaneously for easy processing.

 How to Purchase IPO Shares- The application process